cognitedata/function-action/README.md

 8. `data_set_external_id`: [recommended] Data set external ID to use for the function-associated file (zipped code folder).
 9. `cpu`: Set number of CPU cores per function.
 See defaults and allowed values in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
 10. `memory`: Set memory per function measured in GB.
 See defaults and allowed values in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
 11. `owner`: Used to specify a function's owner.
-By default `deploy-functions` template propagates github repository name into this field.
 See allowed number of characters in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions)

 ### Schedule file format
 ```yaml